bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/03_Docker.rst

 -  Have **Docker** and **Docker-Compose** installed in your local machine.

--  Have an available **Docker Swarm cluster** and its Swarm manager ip and port to access it remotely.
+-  Have an available **Docker Swarm cluster** and its Swarm manager IP and Port to access it remotely.

 -  A **Docker Hub account**.
 Docker Hub is an online repository for Docker images.
 We don’t currently support another sharing method besides